-- 1. the operation and development of the common fisheries policy and its management; - 2. the conservation of fishery resources; - 3. the common organisation of the market in fishery products; - 4. structural policy in the fisheries and aquaculture sectors, including the financial instruments for fisheries guidance; - 5. international fisheries agreements.
+- 1. the operation and development of the common fisheries policy and its management; - 2. the conservation of fishery resources, the management of fisheries and fleets exploiting such resources and marine and applied fisheries research; - 3. the common organisation of the market in fishery and aquaculture products and the processing and marketing thereof; - 4. structural policy in the fisheries and aquaculture sectors, including the financial instruments and funds for fisheries guidance to support these sectors; - 5. the integrated maritime policy as regards fishing activities; - 6. sustainable fisheries partnership agreements, regional fisheries organisations and the implementation of international obligations in the field of fisheries.